kb-dk/youseeepgdownloader/README.md

+This repository have been archived and exists for historical purposes.
+No updates or futher development will go into this repository.
+The content can be used as is but no support will be given.

+---

 # yousee-epg-downloader

 This program will download a file everytime it is run, and only store it if it differs from the last